-The Tsum Valley Trek is an adventurous off beaten path trek in the Manaslu region of Nepal.
-The Tsum Valley is one of the most secluded valleys situated near the Tibetan border.
-Traditionally, the Tsum valley was a distinct geographical area called Tsum Tso Chucksums.
-This means thirteen provinces ruled as a single territory.
-Situated against the majestic backdrop of the Ganesh, Sringi, and Boudha Himal ranges.
+The Tsum Valley Trek is an adventurous off the beaten path trek in the Manaslu region of Nepal.
+Situated near the Tibetan border, it is one of the most secluded valleys.
+Traditionally, the Tsum valley was a distinct geographical area called Tsum Tso Chucksums, which means thirteen provinces ruled as a single territory.
+It is situated against the majestic backdrop of the Ganesh, Sringi, and the Boudha Himal ranges.
 This serene Himalayan valley is rich in ancient art, culture, and religion.
-The region was once a part of Tibet, therefore looks completely different from elsewhere.
-The local people known as Tsumbas are of Tibetan origin and speak their own dialect.
+The region was once a part of Tibet, therefore, it is completely different from elsewhere.
+The local people known as Tsumbas, are of Tibetan origin and speak their own dialect.

-The Tsum valley is still not as much exposure as it was restricted until the year 2008.
-The region is still least visited, virgin, and off the beaten in comparison to other regions.
-Being one of the remotest Himalayan valleys, it remains relatively untouched.
-The ancient villages and Tibetan Buddhist monasteries yet to be explored.
+This valley was restricted to the outside world until the year 2008.
+Therefore, it is still not as much exposed.
+The region is still least visited, virgin, and off the beaten in comparing to other regions.
+Being one of the remotest Himalayan valleys, therefore it remains relatively untouched.
+Moreover, the ancient villages and Tibetan Buddhist monasteries are yet to be explored.
 To date, very few trekkers have made it to this mysterious valley.
 The Tsum people have their own way of family life, which may be quite surprising for many outsiders.
-All the brothers in the family are married to a single girl, what you may call a practice of polyandry.
+All the brothers in the family are married to the same girl.

 Day 1: Arrive in Kathmandu

-Upon arrival meet and transfer to the hotel.
-In the afternoon, depending on your time you will have the option to stroll around the local street and tourist market of Thamel.
+Upon arrival, meet and transfer to the hotel.
+In the afternoon, depending on your arrival time, you will have the option to stroll around the local street and tourist market of Thamel.
 Tonight you will be treated to a welcome dinner in a typical Nepali restaurant with folk dance and cultural performance.
-Overnight in Kathmandu
+Overnight in Kathmandu.

 Day 2: Kathmandu to Arughat(600m/6-7hrs)

-After breakfast, we start our journey towards Aarughat which is about 128 km from Kathmandu and will take approximately 6 hours.
-On the way, you will pass through several villages with views of the Nepalese countryside and reach Arughat, on the foothills of the Manasalu range.
-Arughat Bazaar is clustered on both sides of the Budi-Gandaki river connected by a suspension bridge, this is the largest settlement in the valley and is also a junction to various important places.
+After breakfast, we start our journey towards Aarughat, which is about 128 km from Kathmandu, and it will take approximately 6 hours.
+The trail passes through several villages with views of the Nepalese countryside and reach Arughat.
+Arughat is situated on the foothills of the Manasalu range.
+Arughat Bazaar is clustered on both sides of the Budi-Gandaki River connected by a suspension bridge.
+This is the largest settlement in the valley and is also a junction to various important places.
 Overnight in Aarughat.

 Day 3: Arughat - Soti Khola(710m/4-5hrs)

-After breakfast, begin our trek past ever-changing picturesque paddy fields and Gurung villages.
-The walk today is fairly gentle and passes through views of Shringi Himal from Shanti Bazaar, Budhi Gandaki, suspension bridge, down to Soti Khola, and our camp will be among the landscapes of the famed Honey Hunters.
+After breakfast, we shall begin our trek past ever-changing picturesque paddy fields and Gurung villages.
+Today the walk is fairly gentle with views of Shringi Himal from Shanti Bazaar, Budhi Gandaki, and the suspension bridge down to Soti Khola.
+Our camp will be among the landscapes of the famed Honey Hunters.
 The foothills of Central Nepal have, for generations, been famous for their twice-yearly harvests.
-Men gather from the surrounding villages to conduct the adventurous task of collecting the honey of the Apis Laboriosa (the world's largest honey bee) from the cliffs that are their home.
+Men gather from the surrounding villages to conduct the adventurous task of collecting the honey of the Apis Laboriosa (the largest honey bee) from the cliffs that are their home.
 Overnight in Soti Khola.

 Day 4: Soti Khola - Maccha Khola(870m/5-6hrs)

-After breakfast, we continue our trek.
-The trail passes through the steep valley, densely forested, with several small villages, and reach Machha Khola(5-6hrs).
+After breakfast, we shall continue our trek.
+The trail passes through a densely forested steep valley, with several small villages, and reaches Machha Khola(5-6hrs).
 Overnight in Machha Khola.